isadoraagency/common-plugins-list-composer-json/README.md

 wordpress plugin page like here https://wordpress.org/plugins/autoptimize/ it will be "autoptimize"

-To activate previously installed common plugins via WP-CLI run the following command:
-# wp plugin activate --all

 To deativate previously installed common plugins via WP-CLI run the following command:
 # wp plugin deactivate --all

+In order to update all plugins simply run the following WP-CLI command:
+# wp plugin update --all

 Advanced Custom Fields PRO should be uploaded and installed manually.